 Departments must ensure employees receive information and training on safe driving at the time of their initial assignment for positions that require driving a university vehicle.
-In addition to initial training, refresher training should occur every two years in addition to renewing the Driver Authorization Form (refer to Section 5.1.3 of this program).
+In addition to initial training, refresher training should occur every two years in addition to renewing the Driver Authorization form and, if applicable, the High Occupancy Van Driver Authorization form (refer to Section 5.1.3 of this program).